Shivi2599/Forage-PwC-Power-BI-Job-Simulation/README.md

 - **Excel:** For data cleaning and initial analysis.
 - **Data Storytelling:** Crafting a narrative around business insights through visualizations.

+### Repository Structure
+Each task in this project has been organized into its own folder for easy navigation.
+Inside each folder, you'll find the corresponding Power BI dashboard along with relevant file.

+- **Task 1 - Customer Service Dashboard:** Located in the `Task_1_Customer_Service_Dashboard` folder.
+This folder contains the Power BI file.

+- **Task 2 - Customer Retention Dashboard:** The retention-focused dashboard can be found in the `Task_2_Customer_Retention_Dashboard` folder.

+- **Task 3 - Diversity and Inclusion Dashboard:** The final task's diversity dashboard is located in the `Task_3_Diversity_and_Inclusion_Dashboard` folder, including visualizations.

+Each folder provides the Power BI file (**.pbix**).

 ### Conclusion
 This project demonstrates my ability to combine **data analysis**, **visual storytelling**, and **strategic insights to solve real business challenges**.
 By focusing on key performance metrics and uncovering trends through detailed analysis, I delivered solutions that are easy for stakeholders to understand and act upon.

 The dashboards in this repository reflect a deep attention to detail and a creative approach to data storytelling.
 Each visualization tells a unique story, aimed at driving business decisions and improving operations.